Leah1977/Fit_Time_MS4/README.md

 ## Product Details

-Users can click on an image and view the product on it's own page.
+Users can click on an image and view the product on its own page.
 Here they can view a large image and some purchasing options.
-Users can select quantity etc and add to shopping bag.
+Users can select quantity etc., and add to shopping bag.

 ![Product details](media/readmeimages/productdetail.png)

 ## Reviews

 Users can leave a review on an item and can also view other users reviews.
-Logged in users can edit/delete their own review.
+Logged in, users can edit/delete their own review.

 ![Reviews](media/readmeimages/review.png)